Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: INTRODUCTION

 Depending on the propagating medium, a two-way periodic transformation of neutrinos from one state to another occurs, referred to as neutrino flavor oscillations \cite{mikheev1986neutrino,mikheev1987resonance,smirnov2005msw}.
-Neutrino interaction initiates resonant coupling between various flavor states, which generate effective induced neutrino charge along with electric and magnetic fields.
-The fields then stimulate the collection plasma process, resulting in an increment in collisional cross sections \cite{wolfenstein2018neutrino}.
-In this context, Mendonca and Hass \cite{mendoncca2013neutrino} proposed a model with neutrino flavor and plasma oscillations applying the neutrino flavor polarization vector.
-Also, coupling of ion-acoustic waves and neutrino beam considering flavor oscillations has been addressed in a recent work of Ghai \textit{et al.} \cite{ghai2019neutrino} in dense relativistically degenerate plasmas, showing the significant modification of neutrino beam-driven instability growth due to flavor oscillations.
+Neutrino interactions initiate resonant coupling among various flavor states, generating an effective induced neutrino charge in the presence of electric and magnetic fields.
+The fields then stimulate the collection plasma process, increasing the collisional cross section \cite{wolfenstein2018neutrino}.
+In this context, Mendonca and Haas \cite{mendoncca2013neutrino} proposed a model with neutrino flavor and plasma oscillations applying the neutrino flavor polarization vector.
+Also, in a recent work, Ghai \textit{et al.} \cite{ghai2019neutrino} studied a coupling between ion-acoustic waves and a neutrino beam, considering flavor oscillations in dense relativistically degenerate plasmas, showing the significant modification of neutrino beam-driven instability growth due to flavor oscillations.
 Some further advancement of the neutrino beam-driven MHD theory, including the neutrino flavor oscillations, has been addressed in Ref. \cite{mendoncca2014influence,haas2013exact}.
 The effect of two-flavor oscillations was recently considered by Chatterjee \textit{et al.} \cite{chatterjee2023neutrino} to study oblique magnetosonic waves and resonant instabilities in neutrino beam-driven magnetoplasmas.
 The study revealed that two-flavor oscillations enhance instability growth rates of the oblique magnetosonic waves.
-However, the shear-Alfven waves remain unaffected by the neutrino beam and flavor oscillations.
+However, the shear-Alfv{\'e}n waves remain unaffected by the neutrino beam and flavor oscillations.